 Files are arranged within the box in alphabetical order by last name.

+Only ten boxes are sent to RMC per shipment.

 Each box is labeled with "Box [number]" on the left side of the hand hold.
 Underneath the "Box [number]" the label must contain the "Cost Center [number]" and "Location Code [number]."
 The box lid should not cover the box number.
 D-307-3: Completing the Box Inventory Spreadsheet

 All files in each box must be listed on the Box Inventory Spreadsheet.
+Ten boxes are sent per shipment to RMC.
 To complete a Box Inventory Spreadsheet, update the fields "box_nbr" and "rhw_updated" for each file on your TWC Inventory Spreadsheet as follows:

 For "box_nbr", number each box in the set as "[department cost center number]-001", "[department cost center number]-002", etc. (for example, 4584-001).